 Women and their views continue to be systematically underrepresented in peace processes.
 With its expertise in inclusive mediation and dialogue, CMI works to transform the international commitments into real gains in conflict-affected countries.

-Peace processes offer decisive moments when political systems and practices are reconfigured.
-The inclusion of women and their interests in peacemaking is essential from the standpoint of equal rights, and for the quality of any peace process in the short and long term.
+The inclusion of women and their interests in peacemaking is essential from the standpoint of equal rights, and for the quality of any peace process.
 Women play a key role in introducing a wider variety of viewpoints and narratives of the conflict to expand the scope of sustainable solutions.
 Without women, a substantial part of society may reject an agreement and refuse to participate in its implementation.
-Women’s inclusion at these critical junctures can thus pave the way for democratisation and more just, equitable societies in the longer term.
+Women’s inclusion can pave the way for democratisation and more just societies.

-Increasing women’s meaningful participation in the prevention and resolution of violent conflict has become one of the top priorities for the international community over the past two decades.
+Increasing women’s meaningful participation in peacemaking has become one of the top priorities for the international community over the past two decades.
 Nonetheless, women and their views continue to be systemically underrepresented in peace processes.

 POLICY AND LEARNING